ibm-cloud-docs/transit-gateway/connecting-vpcs.md

       * **VPC** networks can contain compute resources, allowing you to connect to your account's VPC resources, or, with approval, another account's VPC resources.
       * **Classic infrastructure** networks allow you to connect to IBM Cloud classic resources.
 Only one classic infrastructure connection is allowed per account.
       * **Redundant GRE tunnel** allows unbound GRE tunnels to connect to endpoints in either VPC or classic infrastructure networks, thus allowing you to build in redundancy for GRE tunnels.
-For more information, see [Creating a redundant GRE tunnel connection](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection).
+For more information, see [Creating a redundant GRE tunnel](/docs/transit-gateway?topic=transit-gateway-redundant-gre-connection).
       * **Direct Link** creates a network connection to and from Direct Link gateways so that there is a secure connection to on-premises networks and other resources connected to the transit gateway.

          If you select **Direct Link**, you must also log in to the [Direct Link console](/interconnectivity/direct-link){: external} and specify **Transit Gateway** as the type of network connection for your direct link.